-Support for children whose learning needs are severe, complex and lifelong, needing more than 20 hours of support in school is usually provided via an Education, Health and Care Plan (EHCP).
-Children who currently have Statements (issued under the old system) are currently in the process of having them converted to EHCPs.
+Support for children whose learning needs are severe, complex and lifelong is usually provided via an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by the class teacher/ SENCo/Head Teacher as needing a particularly high level of individual or small group teaching (usually more than 20 hours a week), which cannot be provided from the budget available to the school.

 Usually your child will also need specialist support from a professional outside the school.
-This may be from Local Authority SEND services i.e. Psychological Service, Communication Service or Behaviour Service, Sensory Support Service for Visually or Hearing Impaired pupils; Health Service agencies such as the School Nursing Team, Speech and Language Therapy, Occupational Therapy, Physiotherapy, Primary Mental Health or Children and Young People's Service; Social care services e.g. Children's Services.
+This may be from Local Authority SEND services i.e. Psychological Service, Communication, Literacy or ASD / Behaviour Service, Sensory Support Service for Visually or Hearing Impaired pupils; Health Service agencies such as the School Nursing Team, Speech and Language Therapy, Occupational Therapy, Physiotherapy, Primary Mental Health or Children and Young People's Service; Social care services e.g. Children's Services.